rbpatt2019/uk_covid_data/workflow/reports/adjusted_deaths.rst

 From left to right, row 2:

-- The test-rate adjusted number of deaths per day, calculated as the numer of deaths divided by the numer of tests.
+- The test-rate adjusted number of deaths per day, calculated as the numer of deaths divided by the number of tests.
-- The case-rate adjusted number of deaths per day, calculated as the numer of deaths divided by the numer of cases.
+- The case-rate adjusted number of deaths per day, calculated as the numer of deaths divided by the number of cases.